JoyZadan/shop-kbeauty/README.md

     Beta Testing will be conducted after the issues arising from the results of the Alpha Testing have been fixed.
 Beta Testing is one of the Customer Validation methodologies to evaluate the level of customer satisfaction with the product through the validations by end-users and asking them for feedback on the design, functionality and usabilility of the site, Shop K-Beauty.

     **Update:**
-    After the issues uncovered during the Alpha Testing were fixed and the necessary feature enhancements were implemented, the test users confirmed they were satisfied with the feature enhancement, as detailed above in the Product Launch - Alpha Testing section above.
+    After the issues uncovered during the Alpha Testing were fixed and the improved navigation to include subcategories for each category of products was implemented, the test users confirmed they were satisfied with the feature enhancement and have not found any other issues that may need fixing.

 ## SCOPE PLANE
 ### **Feature Planning**